 Here is 1 Timothy 3:16 in the Greek:

-This is the translation, from the Greek, of that portion of 1 Timothy 3:16: "And confessedly great is the mystery of piety: Who was manifested in flesh...."
+This is the direct translation, from the Greek, of that portion of 1 Timothy 3:16: "And confessedly great is the mystery of piety: Who was manifested in flesh...."

-The critic of the NIV has removed verse 16 from the framework and context within the passage, isolated it, judged it by his austere standards, and attempted to slaughter it.
-Yet, the verse remains alive and well for anyone who has enough perception and wisdom to read the entire written segment within which it is contained.
-The NIV teaches here, as well as in abundant other places, that Jesus, without question, was God manifested in flesh.
+The critic of the NIV has removed verse 16 from the framework and context of the whole passage, isolated it, judged it by his austere standards, and attempted to slaughter it.
+Yet, the verse remains alive and well for anyone who is perceptive and wise enough to read the entire written section within which it is contained.

 2) LUKE 2:33: The King James Bible reads, "And JOSEPH and his mother marvelled at those things which were spoken of him."
 The NIV reads, "The CHILD'S FATHER and mother marveled at what was said about him."
 The "CHILD'S FATHER"?
 Was Joseph Jesus's father?
 Not if you believe the virgin birth!
 Not if you believe John 3:16, that Jesus Christ was the Son of God!
 A subtil, "perversion" of the virgin birth.